top of page

 🎯 The Workhorse

 You never took a play off.
 Your hustle became contagious.
-Others worked harder simply by watching you.
+Others worked harder just by watching you.
 Your legacy represents discipline, effort, and a relentless pursuit of your “why.”

 🎤 The Voice